cdktf/cdktf-provider-cloudflare/docs/hyperdriveConfig.csharp.md

 - *Type:* string

-The Client ID of the Access token to use when connecting to the origin database.
+Defines the Client ID of the Access token to use when connecting to the origin database.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.4.0/docs/resources/hyperdrive_config#access_client_id HyperdriveConfig#access_client_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.5.0/docs/resources/hyperdrive_config#access_client_id HyperdriveConfig#access_client_id}

 ---